 Are you Risk Averse or Loss Averse?

 The S&P 500 Index dropped 19% in the Summer of 2011, an instance of a market correction of 15% or more.
 You may remember it.
 Investors across the country were dealing with high unemployment and the Congressional clumsiness of the debt-ceiling crisis.
 These problems were universal for all investors, yet how that 19% correction made you feel was entirely specific to your personal circumstances.

-In our two examples we see opposite reactions to identical events.
-Our younger investor was risk averse (as are most investors), showing a general preference for certainty over uncertainty but able to weigh the choice between risk and reward.
+In our two examples, we see opposite reactions to identical events.
+Our younger investor was risk-averse (as are most investors), showing a general preference for certainty over uncertainty but able to weigh the choice between risk and reward.
 Our retiree-to-be investor has become loss averse.
-Loss aversion is more than the desire to reduce risk; it is an utter disdain for loss.
+Loss aversion is more than the desire to reduce risk; it is utter disdain for loss.
 In fact, individuals experiencing loss aversion have been shown to feel the pain of loss more than twice as strongly as any joy felt from an equally sized gain.

 The question we need to answer is: “how far can my portfolio fall before I capitulate and make an emotionally-charged poor decision?”